-Spotting a new trend, Andy Postle, MD and founder of the mast and rigging company Allspars, says his company has been losing some of its replacement mast quotes.
-Not many, given the quality and reputation of the company's work, but enough to make Postle sit up and take notice of the trend.
+Spotting a new trend, Andy Postle, MD and founder of the mast and rigging company Allspars, says his company has been losing some of its replacement mast guotes.
+Not many, given the guality and reputation of the company's work, but enough to make Postle sit up and take notice of the trend.
 And it's one that he says is not good for his business, for boat owners or for the environment.
 Postle's noticed that some owners are significantly under-insuring their boats, borne out of a combination of wilful naivety, economics and buying insurance online rather than a person to person discussion.
 "Too many people are buying a boat for say, £2,000 and then insuring it, via the net, for what they paid," says Postle.
 "But if the rigging fails, it's potentially going to cost a lot more than the whole boat to be repaired."
 While he recognises that the "flipside is that it is difficult to get insurance on a boat for more than what was paid," he believes people should be telling insurers the market value of the boat they're buying and not what they paid - especially if it was a bargain.
 "Everyone wants to be as cost effective as possible but they don't think about the disparities," Postle says.
 "And, generally it's the lower value boats that experience this problem.
+Postle is keen that owners understand what they'll need to buy if something goes wrong.